kolin4/TaskList/README.md

 # TaskList

-Simply Task List using local storage
+Task List using local storage

-without styles yet
+You can add and remove item to list you make.